The

 Housing Prices

-This area is not particularly residential but some options exist.
-Apartments generally go for 2 million dollars, so start saving.
-The average rent is $1,687.
+This area is not particularly residential, but some options exist.
+The average selling price for residences here is about $270,000.

-• The Gage.
-Regular rules don’t apply at the Gage.
+• The Gage: Regular rules don’t apply at The Gage.
 Scotch egg, tuna tartare, poutine, you name it.
-The Gage creates its own gage to measure its performance.
+The Gage creates its own gauge to measure its performance.
 Prepare for optimum cuisine.

 Lincoln Square